s0ph0s-dog/s0ph0s.dog/content/about/index.md

 I run a home lab to learn more about OpenBSD and Linux systems administration.
 I find that it's extremely beneficial to my software engineering skills to learn about what's going on beneath the software that I write, plus it's kinda fun to mess around with servers!

-If I had to pick a different career path, I would definitely be a graphic designer.
+I also really enjoy graphic design as a hobby!
 It's super fun to look at information and try to find an easily-understandable, eye-catching way to present it.
 Most of what I do tends to come out looking fairly Swiss-modern, since I lack the artistic talent to produce things with more embellishment.

 Away from my desk, I listen to a frightening amount of podcasts, try to read as many books as I can, and go for long runs to stave off the muscular atrophy and weight gain that tends to come with tech careers.
 If you're looking for podcast recommendations, [I have a tag for that][podcast-recommendations]!
 I also blog about [interesting books that I've read][books].
 And whenever I can, I make sure to snuggle with my friends—particularly my adorable dragon boyfriend.